Wall Street rises ahead of year's last barrage of rate hikes

 Higher rates slow the economy by design and risk causing a recession if they go too high, all while dragging down prices of investments.
 One upside for investors is that the Fed has hinted it will dial down the size of its rate hikes, leading to expectations for a more modest increase of 0.50 percentage points Wednesday.

 That would follow four straight mega-hikes of 0.75 percentage points.
-Each was triple the Fed's usual move, and they brought the central bank's key overnight rate up to a range of 3.75% to 4% after starting the year at virtually zero.
+Each was triple the Fed's usual move, and they lifted the central bank's key overnight rate to a range of 3.75% to 4% after starting the year at virtually zero.

 Other central banks around the world are also likely to raise their own rates by half a percentage point this week, including the European Central Bank.